lolmaus/lolma.us/public/content/posts/route-model-hook-rsvp-hash-en.md

 So I want to display links to previous and next posts.

-Knowing that all posts are available as `model.posts` in any controller, I can just toss a few computed properties where I need them:
+Knowing that all posts are available as `model.posts` in almost any controller, I can just toss a few computed properties where I need them:

 ```js
 import {sort}              from 'ember-computed'